-Both of these options provide a nice amount of pressure relief for side sleepers and both are quite comfortable, especially if you like memory foam.
+Both of these options provide a nice amount of pressure relief and both are quite comfortable, especially if you want a new style foam feel.
 You can flip and/or rotate the bed to extend the longevity of it, also.

-Layla has a fluffy memory foam feel that hugs your body and kinda sucks you in.
+Layla has a plush memory foam feel that hugs your body and kinda sucks you in.
 It however won’t be the best bed ever for combo sleepers who are going to be moving around throughout the night, as they might get a little resistance, at least on the Soft side—you shouldn’t really have any issues on the Firm side.
 Also, Layla uses copper-infused memory foam, which will help to disperse heat within the mattress.

 Bottom line: there’s a lot to like about the Layla mattress.
 We are really happy that they updated the bed in 2019.
 It also happens to be wallet-friendly.

 When we think Nest Alexander Hybrid, we think plush.
-This bed is constructed of both coils for durability and memory foam for comfort, with a soft pillow topper that you sort of nestle into as you lay down.
+This bed is constructed of both coils for durability and soft foam for comfort, with a soft pillowy feel that you sort of nestle into as you lay down.